abbychau/sveltestrap/Readme.md

 ## Usage

-_You need to include a link to Bootstrap 4 stylesheet in your page - these components do not include or embed any Bootstrap styles automatically._
+_You need to include a link to Bootstrap 4 stylesheet in your page (See: [Link](https://bestguy.github.io/sveltestrap/?path=/story/introduction--get-started)) - these components do **not** include or embed any Bootstrap styles automatically._

 In your svelte component: